lsst-ts/ts_SALLabVIEW_test/README.md

 ![Connect Vi](doc/image/connectVi.png)

+For the singleton such as `MTM2`, the TestID is not required.

 ## Do the Unit Test

 1. You can run the `testAll.vi` under the `tests/` directory in `SalLabVIEWTest.lvproj` to do the unit tests by using the Caraya unit test framework.